akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He noticed Goosie in her usual place under the seat.
 “That goose has more sense than some humans I could mention.
 You look as though you’ve been carrying the world on your shoulders, child,” he said.

 Beatrice didn’t open her eyes at first.
-“Only bread on the oven peel, Father.”
+“Only bread on the oven peel, Father,” she murmured.

 “Well met,” the priest chuckled and joined her in the cool.
 “Oh, my old bones do need a sit down.
 Now then, tell me all about this man of yours—the king’s son.”